hairinhi/practice_react/README.md

-# practice_react
+# Description
- This is a twitter like application.
+ This is a twitter like application using GraphQL and Apollo.